The application forms set out details on how the premises is proposed to operate, this is called the operating schedule.

 “Two storey terraced building adjoining café and charity clothing shop.
 Ground floor consists of newsagent, grocer and off licence, top floor used as residential accommodation for staff.
 Ground floor only used to sell alcohol for consumption off the premises”.

-Please make sure that if you are licensing outside areas a full description of the area including what activities you wish to take place outside.
+Make sure that if you are licensing outside areas a full description of the area including what activities you wish to take place outside.

 The licensable activities to be carried out (please tick whether each activity is to take place on or off the premises or both).
 If you want to provide licensable activities in the pub garden you will need to make sure you have ticked for off the premises or both.